zhiwae97/J296/fec.md

 __3. Export cleaned dataset from OpenRefine and rename .cvs file [CLEANED] Dataset of SOFT100K 95 96.cvs before uploading to Google Sheets.__
 * The dataset can be accessed [here](/https://docs.google.com/spreadsheets/d/1I8JNtYbc0HWIwqUC3SruRIoK6FsVyvvVwvCc_57-hmo/edit?usp=sharing).

-__4. Added zeros to all the zipcodes that are displayed incorrect__
+__4. Added zeros to all the zipcodes that are displayed incorrectly__
-* In Google Sheets, use Format - Number - Custom Number Format - 00000 to make sure all zipcodes are displayed correct
+* In Google Sheets, use Format - Number - Custom Number Format - 00000 to make sure all zipcodes are displayed correctly
 * In Google Sheets, use Format - Number - Plain Text to make sure zip codes are displayed as text instead of having numerical value